Communicative competence ability. Communicative competence. Communication competencies of a business person

 5. The ability to influence the mental state of people.

-6. The ability to change the communicative behavior of people.
+6. The ability to change people's communicative behavior.

 7. Ability to maintain and maintain good relationships with people.

-8. The ability to leave people with a favorable impression of themselves.
+8. The ability to leave people with a favorable impression of yourself.

 About highly developed communicative competence, according to O.V.
-Kryuchkova, we can talk only if a person has these abilities and shows them in communication with people.
+Kryuchkova, speech can only take place if a person has these abilities and demonstrates them in communication with people.

-The development of communicative competence in ontogenesis occurs as the character and direction of mental and general activity develop.
-The nature of the communicative activity of an individual depends on his communicative competence, the communicative values recognized by him, on the specifics of motivation and communication needs.
+The development of communicative competence in ontogenesis occurs as the nature and direction of mental and general activity develops.
+The nature of an individual’s communicative activity depends on his communicative competence, the communicative values he recognizes, and the specifics of his motivation and communication needs.

 Thus, communicative competence is an integral, relatively stable, holistic psychological formation, manifested in individual psychological, personal characteristics in the behavior and communication of a particular individual.
-Despite the difference in the understanding of the components of communicative competence, all authors agree that, in essence, communicative competence is the ability to establish and maintain the necessary contacts with other people.
+Despite the differences in understanding the components of communicative competence, all authors agree that, in essence, communicative competence is the ability to establish and maintain the necessary contacts with other people.

 Communicative competence: essence, structure, development

 The concept of communicative competence.
 Communicative competence is understood as the ability to establish and maintain the necessary contacts with other people, a certain set of knowledge, skills and abilities that ensure effective communication (7).
-It involves the ability to change the depth and circle of communication, to understand and be understandable for a communication partner.
-Communicative competence is formed in conditions of direct interaction, therefore, it is the result of the experience of communication between people.
-This experience is acquired not only in the process of direct interaction, but also indirectly, including through literature, theater, cinema, from which a person receives information about the nature of communicative situations, features of interpersonal interaction and ways to solve them.
+It involves the ability to change the depth and range of communication, to understand and be understandable to a communication partner.
+Communicative competence is formed in conditions of direct interaction, therefore it is the result of experience of communication between people.
+This experience is acquired not only in the process of direct interaction, but also indirectly, including through literature, theater, cinema, from which a person receives information about the nature of communicative situations, the features of interpersonal interaction and methods of solving them.
 In the process of mastering the communicative sphere, a person borrows from the cultural environment the means of analyzing communicative situations in the form of verbal and visual forms.

-The structure of communicative competence.
+Structure of communicative competence.
 If we rely on the structure of communication accepted in social psychology, which includes perceptual, communicative and interactive aspects (1), then communicative competence can be considered as a component of communication.
-Then the communicative process is understood as "an information process between people as active subjects, taking into account the relationship between partners" .
-That is, there is a "narrow" concept of "communication".
-However, "communication" is often understood as a synonym for communication, emphasizing that "communicative influence is ... the psychological influence of one communicant on another in order to change his behavior".
+Then the communication process is understood as " information process between people as active subjects, taking into account the relationships between partners."
+That is, a "narrow" concept of "communication" arises.
+However, "communication" is often understood as a synonym for communication, emphasizing that "communicative influence is... the psychological impact of one communicant on another in order to change his behavior."
 This means that there is a change in the very type of relationship that has developed between the participants in communications.
-There is also a broad understanding of "communication", which is used in connection with the development of the system of mass communications in society.
+There is also a broad understanding of “communication” that is used in connection with the development of the system of mass communications in society.

 The following components of communicative competence are distinguished:

-orientation in various situations of communication, based on the knowledge and life experience of the individual;
+· orientation in various communication situations, based on the knowledge and life experience of the individual;

-the ability to effectively interact with others through understanding oneself and others with a constant modification of mental states, interpersonal relationships and conditions of the social environment;
+· the ability to effectively interact with others through understanding oneself and others with constant modification of mental states, interpersonal relationships and conditions of the social environment;

-adequate orientation of a person in himself - his own psychological potential, the potential of a partner, in a situation;
+· adequate orientation of a person in himself - his own psychological potential, the potential of his partner, in the situation;

-· internal resources necessary to build an effective communicative action in a certain range of situations of interpersonal interaction.
+· internal resources necessary for building effective communicative action in a certain range of situations of interpersonal interaction.

-Thus, communicative competence appears as a structural phenomenon, including values, motives, attitudes, socio-psychological stereotypes, knowledge, skills, as integral components.
+Thus, communicative competence appears as a structural phenomenon, including component values, motives, attitudes, socio-psychological stereotypes, knowledge, skills.

 V.Ya.
 Lyaudis, A.M.
 Matyushkina, A.Ya.
-Ponomarev distinguish two types of activities and, accordingly, two types of tasks: creative (productive) and routine (reproductive), are reflected in the analysis of the communication process.
-A situation that requires going beyond stereotypes, attitudes, roles that have developed always involves productive communication.
-Reproductive, or standardized communication involves interaction "according to the standard", "according to the scenario".
-You can also talk about external, behavioral, operational-technical and individual semantic communication.
+Ponomarev distinguishes two types of activity and, accordingly, two types of tasks: creative (productive) and routine (reproductive), which are reflected in the analysis of the communication process.
+A situation that requires going beyond the stereotypes, attitudes, and roles that have developed always presupposes productive communication.
+Reproductive, or standardized communication involves interaction “according to the standard”, “according to the script”.
+We can also talk about external, behavioral, operational-technical and individual-semantic communication.
 A.B.
-Dobrovich in his works distinguishes between conventional, primitive, manipulative, standardized, game, business and spiritual communication.
+Dobrovich in his works distinguishes between conventional, primitive, manipulative, standardized, playful, business and spiritual communication.

-In the context of the problem of the effectiveness of communication, it is advisable to recall such a phenomenon in human interaction as a role.
-The role of fixing a certain position that this or that individual occupies in the system of interpersonal relations.
-In psychology, formal, intra-group, interpersonal and individual roles are distinguished.
-A formal role is a behavior that is built in accordance with the learned expectations from the environment associated with the performance of a particular social function (seller, buyer, student, teacher, subordinate, leader, etc.).
-An intragroup role is a behavior that requires taking into account the expectations proposed by group members based on established relationships.
-Interpersonal roles are behaviors that involve taking into account the expectations offered by another person based on established relationships.
+In the context of the problem of effective communication, it is advisable to recall such a phenomenon in human interaction as a role.
+The role of fixing a certain position that one or another individual occupies in the system of interpersonal relations.
+In psychology, formal, intragroup, interpersonal and individual roles are distinguished.
+A formal role is behavior that is built in accordance with the learned expectations from the environment related to the performance of a particular social function (seller, buyer, student, teacher, subordinate, manager, etc.).
+An intragroup role is a behavior that requires taking into account the expectations proposed by group members based on existing relationships.
+Interpersonal roles are behavior that involves taking into account the expectations proposed by another person based on the existing relationship.

-There are other classifications of roles: active roles that are currently being performed and latent roles that do not appear in this situation; institutions associated with the official requirements of the organization, and spontaneous, associated with spontaneously emerging relationships, but all this somehow intersects with the above.
+There are other classifications of roles: active roles, which are performed in this moment and latent roles that do not appear in a given situation; Institutionalized, associated with the official requirements of the organization, and spontaneous, associated with spontaneously emerging relationships, but all this one way or another intersects with the above.

-A person is always in contact with another - a real, imaginary, chosen, imposed, etc. partner.
-The invariant components of communication are such components as partner-participants, situation, task.
+A person is always in contact with another - a real, imaginary, chosen, imposed partner, etc. The invariant components of communication are such components as partners-participants, situation, task.
 Variability is associated with the characteristics of the components themselves - communication partners, situations, communication goals.
-Therefore, competence in communication involves the development of the skills of adequate self-esteem, the orientation of a person in himself - his own psychological potential, the potential of a partner, in a situation and a task (15).
+Therefore, competence in communication presupposes the development of skills of adequate self-esteem, a person’s orientation in himself - his own psychological potential, the potential of his partner, in the situation and task (15).

-The main qualitative characteristic of all these "psychological tools" is considered to be a "general focus" on a person, which in turn is the basis for effective communication.
-Orientation of a person, first of all, to positive qualities in another person is important in effective communication, because it contributes to the disclosure of the personal potential of the person with whom we communicate.
-The role of cognitive processes in the structure of communicative competence is emphasized, first of all, thinking - the ability to analyze actions, to see the motives that prompt them.
-The condition for successful communication of a person with other people is socio-psychological perception, which includes identification, empathy, social reflection (1).
+The main qualitative characteristic of all these “psychological tools” is considered to be a “general focus” on a person, which in turn is the basis for effective communication.
+The orientation of the individual is primarily towards positive traits in another person is important in effective communication because it helps to reveal the personal potential of the person with whom we are communicating.
+The role of cognitive processes in the structure of communicative competence is emphasized, primarily thinking - the ability to analyze actions, see the motives that encourage them.
+The condition for successful communication between a person and other people is considered to be socio-psychological perception, which includes identification, empathy, and social reflection (1).

-Thus, we can say that communicative competence includes not only the personal properties of the individual, but also cognitive processes and the emotional sphere are organized in a certain way.
+Thus, we can say that communicative competence includes not only the personal properties of the individual, but also the cognitive processes and emotional sphere that are organized in a certain way.

 One of the components of communicative competence is the ability to recognize and overcome communication barriers.
-Such barriers can arise, for example, in the absence of understanding of the situation of communication, which is caused by differences between partners (social, political, religious, professional, which give rise to different interpretations of the same concepts that cause different attitudes, worldviews, worldviews).
-Barriers in communication can also be of a psychological nature, reflecting the individual psychological characteristics of those who communicate, their existing relationships: from friendship to hostility towards each other.
+Such barriers can arise, for example, in the absence of understanding of the communication situation, which is caused by differences between partners (social, political, religious, professional, which give rise to different interpretations of the same concepts, causing different attitudes, worldviews, worldviews).
+Barriers to communication can also be psychological in nature, reflecting individual psychological characteristics those who communicate, their existing relationships: from friendship to hostility towards each other.

-The transfer of any information is possible only through signs, more precisely, sign systems.
-Distinguish between verbal and non-verbal communications using different sign systems.
-Accordingly, it is possible to single out the verbal and non-verbal levels of the communicative component of competence in communication.
-Verbal communication uses human speech, natural sound language as a sign system, i.e. a system of phonetic sounds, including two principles: lexical and syntactic.
+The transmission of any information is possible only through signs, or rather, sign systems.
+There are verbal and nonverbal communications that use different sign systems.
+Accordingly, we can distinguish the verbal and nonverbal levels of the communicative component of competence in communication.
+Verbal communication uses human speech, natural sound language, as a sign system, i.e. a system of phonetic sounds, including two principles: lexical and syntactic.

-A set of certain measures aimed at increasing the effectiveness of speech influence is called "persuasive communication", on the basis of which the so-called experimental rhetoric is being developed - the art of persuasion through speech.
-Another type of communication includes the following sign systems: optical-kinetic - it includes gestures, facial expressions, pantomime; para - and extralinguistic.
-The first is the vocalization system, i.e. voice quality, its range, tonality.
-The second is the inclusion of pauses in speech, other inclusions, the pace of speech; organization of space and time of the communicative process, visual contact: frequency of exchange of glances, duration, change of static and dynamic gaze, avoidance of it, etc.
+A set of certain measures aimed at increasing the effectiveness of speech influence is called “persuasive communication”, on the basis of which the so-called experimental rhetoric is developed - the art of persuasion through speech.
+Another type of communication includes the following sign systems: optical-kinetic - this includes gestures, facial expressions, pantomime; para - and extralingual.
+The first is the vocalization system, i.e. voice quality, range, tonality.
+The second is the inclusion of pauses and other inclusions in speech, the pace of speech; organization of space and time of the communicative process, visual contact: frequency of exchange of glances, duration, change of static and dynamic gaze, avoidance of it, etc.

-It is clear that communicative competence also implies the ability to interpret non-verbal manifestations of other people.
-Here a serious problem arises: if in verbal communication each word has a more or less definite content, then in a non-verbal communication system it is not only difficult to match the content with a sign, but also to single out a sign in general, that is, a unit of analysis in this communication system.
+It is clear that communicative competence also presupposes the ability to interpret the nonverbal manifestations of other people.
+A serious problem arises here: if in verbal communication each word has more or less definite content, then in a non-verbal communication system it is not only difficult to match the content to a sign, but also to identify a sign in general, that is, a unit of analysis in this communication system.

 There have been several attempts in social psychology to solve this problem.

-K. Birdwistle proposed a unit of human tilorukhiv - kin, or kinem.
-"A separate kin has no independent meaning; when it changes, the whole structure changes" .
-He owns the idea of constructing a dictionary of tilorukhiv, that is, a certain meaning was assigned to a certain tilorukh.
-But Birdwhistle himself came to the conclusion that it was not yet possible to build a vocabulary of tylorukhiv that would satisfy: the very concept of kina turned out to be rather vague and controversial.
+K. Birdwhistle proposed a unit of human body - kin, or kinemu.
+“An individual kin has no independent meaning; when it changes, the entire structure changes.”
+He came up with the idea of constructing a dictionary of tilorukhs, that is, a certain meaning was assigned to a certain tilorukh.
+But Birdwhistle himself came to the conclusion that it has not yet been possible to build a dictionary of tilorukhs that would satisfy them: the very concept of kin turned out to be quite vague and controversial.

-B. Ekman (25) proposed a version of the analysis of non-verbal communication, in which emotions were recorded by external and x ("sign") manifestations of the face, which made it possible, to a certain extent, to register one or another character of non-verbal communication.
+B. Ekman (25) proposed a variant of the analysis of nonverbal communication, in which emotions were recorded by the external ("sign") manifestations of the face, which made it possible, to a certain extent, to register one or another character of nonverbal communication.

 Such a component of communicative competence is the perceptual component.
 This is the side of competence on the basis of which joint activities and the communication process are built.

-Conventionally, the perceptual component of competence in communication can be called the ability to adequately perceive one person by another, but this is only conditional: the word "perception" itself does not reflect the complexity of this phenomenon.
+Conventionally, the perceptual component of competence in communication can be called the ability to adequately perceive one person by another, but this is only conditionally: the word “perception” itself does not reflect the complexity of this phenomenon.
 The perceptual component of communicative competence acts as a regulator of the communication process.
-The choice by a person of one or another line of behavior in each specific situation involves the perception and assessment of partners, oneself and the situational context as a whole.
+A person’s choice of one or another line of behavior in each specific situation involves the perception and assessment of partners, himself and the situational context as a whole.

 In the process of interpersonal perception and cognition, a number of “effects” arise: primacy, novelty, halo.
 The phenomena of stereotyping and causal attribution also play an important role.

-So, summarizing the above points of view on the phenomenon of communicative competence, we can conclude that communicative competence acts as an integral quality of the personality, performs the function of adaptation and adequate functioning of the personality in society, contains attitudes, stereotypes, positions of communication, roles, values, etc. .P. personality, "a tool to aggregate" the creative potential of the individual.
+So, summarizing the above points of view on the phenomenon of communicative competence, we can conclude that communicative competence acts as an integral quality of the individual, performs the function of adaptation and adequate functioning of the individual in society, contains attitudes, stereotypes, communication positions, roles, values, etc. .P. personality, "instrument of the aggregate" creative potential of the individual.

-The question of the development of communicative competence can be considered in two aspects: firstly, in the process of socialization and education; secondly, by means of a specially organized socio-psychological training.
+The issue of developing communicative competence can be considered in two aspects: firstly, in the process of socialization and education; secondly, through specially organized socio-psychological training.

-Regarding the first, a person draws from the cultural environment the means of analyzing communicative situations in the form of verbal and visual forms, both symbolic and figurative, which makes it possible to synthesize and classify various episodes of social interaction.
-It is clear that in the course of spontaneous mastery of the "language" of the social-perceptual sphere, inadequate cognitive schemes can be formed as the causes of inadequate communicative actions, which, in turn, can lead to inefficiency in a communication situation.
-Most often this happens under the condition of a "one-sided" familiarization of a person with a specific subculture, the development of only certain layers of cultural wealth, and only the expansion of the sphere of social contacts and inclusion in new channels of communication can correct existing deformations.
-"Familiarity with socio-psychological literature can play its role: it enriches the dictionary, streamlines classifying means."
+Regarding the first, a person draws from the cultural environment the means of analyzing communicative situations in the form of verbal and visual forms, both symbolic and figurative, which gives it the opportunity to synthesize and classify various episodes of social interaction.
+It is clear that in the course of spontaneous mastery of the “language” of the social-perceptual sphere, inadequate cognitive schemes can be formed as the causes of inadequate communicative actions, which, in turn, can lead to ineffectiveness in a communication situation.
+Most often, this occurs under the condition of a person’s “one-sided” introduction to a specific subculture, its mastery of only certain layers of cultural wealth, and only the expansion of the sphere of social contacts and inclusion in new channels of communication can correct existing deformations.
+“Acquaintance with socio-psychological literature can play a role: this enriches the vocabulary and streamlines classification tools.”

 According to L.A.
-Petrovskaya, the analytical observation of communicative interaction, both real and presented in an artistic form, provides not only the opportunity to "train" the acquired cognitive means, but also contributes to mastering the means of regulating one's own communicative behavior.
-In particular, the process of observation makes it possible to identify a system of rules, guided by which people organize their interaction.
-Focusing on the output of the interaction, the observer can understand which rules contribute and which hinder the successful flow of communication processes.
-This can serve as the basis for the formation of their own system of "rules of effective communication".
-To an even greater extent, analytical observation affects the operational composition of communicative actions. .
+Petrovskaya, analytical observation of communicative interaction, both real and presented in artistic form, provides not only the opportunity to “train” acquired cognitive tools, but also contributes to mastering the means of regulating one’s own communicative behavior.
+In particular, the observation process allows us to identify a system of rules, guided by which people organize their interactions.
+By focusing on the output of the interaction, the observer can understand which rules promote and which hinder the successful flow of communication processes.
+This can serve as the basis for the formation own system"rules of effective communication."
+To an even greater extent, analytical observation influences the operational composition of communicative actions. .

 According to L.A.
-Petrovskaya, an important moment in the process of developing communication skills at a certain stage of the formation of a personality is the mental reproduction of one's behavior in various situations.
-Planning your actions "in the mind" is an integral part of the communicative action, it proceeds normally.
-Such planning in the imagination, as a rule, immediately precedes the actual execution, but it can also occur in advance, often far behind the embodiment in behavior, and the mental playback of others is carried out not before, but after the completion of the communicative act.
-And the imaginary is not always embodied in reality, but the "behavioral blanks" created in it can be actualized in other situations.
-This leads, on the one hand, to the impression of the immediacy of some deeply thought-out actions, and, on the other hand, to actions that are quite rational and that cannot be explained.
-The ability of a person to act "in the mind" can be purposefully used to improve communication in a situation of socio-psychological training. .
+Petrovskaya, important point The process of developing communication skills at a certain stage of personality development is the mental replay of one’s behavior in various situations.
+Planning your actions “in your mind” is an integral part of communicative action and proceeds normally.
+Such planning in the imagination, as a rule, immediately precedes the actual execution, but it can also occur in advance, often far behind the implementation in behavior, while in others, mental playback occurs not before, but after the completion of the communicative act.
+And the imaginary does not always come true, but the “behavioral templates” created in it can be actualized in other situations.
+This leads, on the one hand, to the impression of spontaneity of some deeply thought-out actions, and on the other hand, to actions that are quite rational and such that cannot be explained.
+A person’s ability to act “in the mind” can be purposefully used to improve communication in a situation of socio-psychological training. .

-The definition of strategic guidelines for improving communication in practical work can be approached from different points of view.
-"One of them highlights enrichment, completeness, polyformity as a guideline."
-In this case, the main thing in the development of competent communication is the focus on acquiring a rich, diverse palette of psychological positions, tools that help partners complete their self-expression, all aspects of their adequacy - perceptual, communicative, interactive.
-In this sense, the development of communication competence of adults inevitably involves a double process: on the one hand, it is the acquisition of new knowledge, skills and experience, and on the other hand, it is a correction, a change in already established forms and means of communication.
-Considering communicative competence, it is inappropriate to limit the range of possible forms of socio-psychological influence to one of the above types, since real communication is multifaceted.
+Towards defining strategic guidelines for improving communication in practical work can be approached from different points of view.
+“One of them highlights enrichment, completeness, polyformity as a guideline.”
+In this case, the main thing in the development of competent communication is the focus on acquiring a rich, diverse palette of psychological positions, means that help the partners to fully express themselves, all aspects of their adequacy - perceptual, communicative, interactive.
+In this sense, the development of communication competence among adults inevitably involves a double process: on the one hand, it is the acquisition of new knowledge, skills and experience, and on the other hand, it is a correction, a change in already established forms and means of communication.
+When considering communicative competence, it is inappropriate to limit the range of possible forms of socio-psychological influence to any one of the above types, since real communication is multifaceted.

-Another approach to determining the fundamental guidelines for the practice of developing competent communication is possible from the side of psychological problems that arise.
+Another approach to determining the fundamental guidelines for the practice of developing competent communication is possible from the psychological problems that arise.
 Such difficulties can be defined as basic communication difficulties.
-Their origins originate, on the one hand, from the peculiarities of the psychological nature of a person and human relations, and on the other hand, they can be associated with the peculiarity of the social context.
-In a number of cases, the basic difficulties of communication have the character of dichotomies, the measure of the harmonious combination of the poles of which is achieved by those with difficulties.
-These are, for example: autonomy - preferences, stability - variability, normativity - improvisation, integrity - mosaic, reflexivity - spontaneity, etc..
+Their origins originate, on the one hand, from the peculiarities of the psychological nature of man and human relationships, and on the other hand, they can be associated with the uniqueness of the social context.
+In some cases, the basic difficulties of communication have the nature of dichotomies, the measure of a harmonious combination of the poles of which is achieved with difficulties.
+These are, for example: autonomy - preferences, stability - variability, normativity - improvisation, integrity - mosaic, reflexivity - spontaneity, etc.

-Thus, communicative competence has several sources of development in the process of becoming a person's personality: the transmission of communicative skills in the process of interpersonal interaction with other people, mastering the cultural heritage, observing the behavior of other people and analyzing acts of communication, playing communicative situations in the imagination.
-The development of communicative competence in the process of socio-psychological training is possible from the point of view of two approaches: focus on acquiring a rich and diverse palette of communication and overcoming difficulties that may arise in the process of communication.
+Thus, communicative competence has several sources of development in the process of developing a person’s personality: transmission of communication skills in the process of interpersonal interaction with other people, mastery of cultural heritage, observation of the behavior of other people and analysis of acts of communication, playing out communicative situations in the imagination.
+The development of communicative competence in the process of socio-psychological training is possible from the point of view of two approaches: the focus on acquiring a rich, diverse palette of communication and overcoming difficulties that may arise in the process of communication.

-Based on the foregoing, the following conclusions can be drawn on the problem of communicative competence.
+Based on the above, we can draw the following conclusions on the problem of communicative competence.

 Communicative competence is a system of internal resources for effective interaction: communication positions, roles, stereotypes, attitudes, knowledge, skills.
-Effective communication always involves a spontaneous and creative process, so effective communication is communication that develops.
-In addition to personal characteristics, communicative competence includes features of cognitive processes and the emotional sphere.
-In general, communicative competence is associated with the adequate use of the entire palette of possibilities.
-Analysis of the concept of communicative competence allows us to identify the problems of substantiating the criteria for effective communication and adequate correspondence between the forms of communication and the situation of communication.
+Effective communication always involves a spontaneous and creative process, therefore effective communication is communication that develops.
+In addition to personal characteristics, communicative competence includes characteristics of cognitive processes and emotional sphere.
+In general, communicative competence is associated with the adequate use of the entire palette of capabilities.
+Analysis of the concept of communicative competence allows us to identify problems in substantiating the criteria for effective communication and adequate correspondence between the forms of communication and the communication situation.

 List of used literature